What are Flow Measurement Techniques used in Industries?

 where St is the Strouhal Number, f is the Vortex Shedding Frequency, D is Width of the Bluff Body, A is Cross Sectional Area of duct, V is the average Velocity, of fluid B is Blockage Factor, K is the flow meter Coefficient

 - A display is provided to get a direct reading of flow rate in Liter per minute (LPM).
 The following image is used only for presentation only to show the parts of vortex flow meter.

 - The rotameter is a variable area flow meter.
 It comprises a vertically oriented glass or transparent tapered tube.

-- The smaller portion of tapered tube is at kept the bottom and larger portion at the top.
-Water enters through bottom and leaves from top section of tube.
+- The smaller portion of the tapered tube is at kept the bottom and the larger portion at the top.
+Water enters through the bottom and leaves from the top section of the tube.